bakarySeydouDiaby/perform_RAG_sqlite/README.md

 # SQLite RAG Tutorial

-A simple project demonstrating Retrieval Augmented Generation (RAG) using SQLite, [sqlite-vec](https://github.com/asg017/sqlite-vec), and OpenAI.
+A simple Retrieval Augmented Generation (RAG) project using SQLite, [sqlite-vec](https://github.com/asg017/sqlite-vec), and OpenAI.
 It embeds text files, stores them in a SQLite database, and retrieves relevant documents using vector search.

 ## Features